2023 Parent Handbook

 Accrediting Agencies AYS may disclose confidential information to accrediting organizations to carry out their functions.

 AYS uses and releases photographs, audio recordings, and/or video recordings (collectively media) taken or recorded at its programs and events for educational, instructional, and promotional purposes as determined by AYS.
 These items are for AYS use in broadcast and media formats now existing or created in the future.
 These media often include depictions of AYS children and/or parents engaged in instruction, activities, or other functions.
 Any such media is the sole property of AYS and may be used or disclosed by AYS for any purpose without express written consent.
 To withhold your consent for the disclosure of your and/or your child’s media, you must notify AYS in writing during the registration process.
+If you wish to withhold your consent for the disclosure of media of your child after registration is complete, please notify AYS in writing by sending a letter or email (from the account owner’s email) to the AYS registrar at email@example.com.
 Please note that AYS will not be responsible for and cannot control media captured by individuals who are not employed by, affiliated with, or under contract with AYS.
 AYS will not identify children by last name in its use of media.

-Summer Enrichment weekly tuition is based on the full week and is due regardless of your child’s attendance.
+Summer Days weekly tuition is based on the full week and is due regardless of your child’s attendance.
 Credits are not available for absences.
 Tuition is due in advance and no later than Friday for the upcoming week.
-Please see the Summer Enrichment page for pricing: www.ayskids.org/summer.
+Please see the Summer Days page for pricing: www.ayskids.org/summer.
 Registration fees are non-refundable and non-transferable.

 Tuition payments are accepted weekly (processed on Friday for the following week).
 Billing is processed each Thursday and if a balance is due, an invoice with that week’s balance due will be emailed.
 Weekly tuition payments are due in advance and no later than Friday for the upcoming week, and tuition is due regardless of your child’s attendance.
 Credits are not available for absences.
 Registration fees are non-refundable.